doridori/Dynamo/README.md

 - The "`God-Activity`" (or `Fragment`) that does everything and has to balance asynchronous code with the Android lifecycle.
 - A roll your own approach which still does not address all the issues associated with mixing asynchronous code and lifecycle events, which causes it to break down in some common use-cases.

-This is certainly not to say that there are not well-architected approaches out there, its just that I have not come across one which is well documented _and_ easy to jump into _and_ solves the issues that come from the `default` approaches.
+This is certainly not to say that there are not well-architected approaches out there, its just that I have not come across one which is well documented _and_ easy to jump into _and_ solves the issues that come from the "default" approaches.

 There are many blog posts at present which cover a subset of an MV* approach but this is not enough IMHO for someone to link off to and say "this is what we are doing".
 This is my attempt to start something for which I personally can do just that.
-A simple MV* style approach which is:
+A simple approach which is:

-1) Relatively accessible for those newer to the Android world
+1. Relatively accessible for those newer to the Android world
-2) Lightweight and easy to understand
+2. Lightweight and easy to understand
-3) Explains how it solves common issues and provides examples for these cases.
+3. Explains how it solves common issues and provides examples for these cases.

 Blog Posts
 ----------